Mobile SSO with ADFS in any iOS or Android app

 - The server protecting the resource responds with 401 or 30X response since the request is not authorized

-- Appdome identifies the response for the protected resource and opens an internal Webview within the Fused App
+- Appdome identifies the response for the protected resource and opens an internal Webview within the built App

 - The internal Webview is opened on the ADFS Hub URL

 - The user can now authenticate using any authentication method the hub URL requires, during the authorization session, the cookies and authorization token are received

 - The Azure server redirects to the Success URI (e.g. https://successful-authentication-internal-url/portal.html) since the authorization succeeded.